Atharvk7/Gymapp/README.md

-This is Gym app template created with reactjs
+This is Gym website template created with reactjs